azagniotov/stubby4j/README.md

 ## Roadmap
 * Add support for OAuth in Record & Replay feature
 * Scenarios where multiple endpoints correlate with each other based on the scenario.
-Useful in e2e testing where system brought to a certain state
+Useful in e2e testing where system brought to a certain state (maybe?)
-* Use dynamically generated identifier in the response

 ## Authors
 A number of people have contributed directly to stubby4j by writing